-Care that is Clinically Effective Quality Indicator Target for 2021/22 Outcome Evaluation We will monitor and seek to reduce mortality rates for patients whilst under our care HSMR of below 100 Rolling 12 months to Jan 22 102.72 HSMR relies on a second cut of SUS and this tends to lead to some volatility in the measure.
+With EEOO / F ddy5 Care that is Clinically Effective Quality Indicator Target for 2021/22 Outcome Evaluation 1.
+We will monitor and seek to reduce mortality rates for patients whilst under our care HSMR of below 100 Rolling 12 months to Jan 22 102.72 HSMR relies on a second cut of SUS and this tends to lead to some volatility in the measure.
 As our HSMR is as much reliant on the coding and submission of SUS by other trusts as it is our own, this means that the latest HSMR on HED should be taken with caution.
 This remains well within expected range and is below the combined Midlands trusts value (105.41) 2.
-We will implement clinical standards for Seven Day Hospital Services All patients are reviewed within 14 hours of coming into our care The clinical audit programme for regular monitoring of performance against 7DS clinical standards 2 and 8 is now in place supported by clinical divisions and the Clinical Effectiveness team.
+We will implement clinical standards for Seven Day Hospital Services All patients are reviewed within 14 hours of coming into our care The clinical audit programme for regular monitoring of performance against 7DS clinical standards 2 & 8 is now in place supported by clinical divisions and the Clinical Effectiveness team.
 Performance against clinical standard 2 has increased, by 22% since October 2021, to 74% in November '21 being reviewed by a consultant within 14 hours of admission to hospital.
-Weekday performance improved from 45% in October '21 to 64% in November '21.
-Weekend performance improved from 59% in October '21 to 87% in November '21 7-day consultant cover now in place in Acute Medicine.
-7-day consultant cover now in place on approx. 60% of inpatient medical wards, and 6-day cover on all other wards.
-Documentation improvements on both sites, and increased recruitment to acute medicine consultant posts.
+Weekday performance improved from 45% in October '21 to 64% in November '21 Weekend performance improved from 59% in October '21 to 87% in November '21 7-day consultant cover now in place in Acute Medicine.
+7-day consultant cover on all other wards Documentation improvements on both sites, and increased recruitment to acute medicine consultant posts.
 We met this standard.
 7 day services ceased March 2022

-Care that is Clinically Effective Quality Indicator Target for 2021/22 Outcome Evaluation 3.
-We will complete an annual programme of local clinical audits 80% At 31 March 2022 24% of the 2021/22 annual programme of clinical audits was complete, with a further 20% in progress.
+3. We will complete an annual programme of local clinical audits 80% At 31 st March 2022 24% of the 2021/22 annual programme of clinical audits was complete, with a further 20% in progress.
 Due to the rolling nature of clinical audit projects, which extend across years, we monitor progress on a rolling 2-year basis, which gives a clearer indication of audits completed.
-We did not achieve our target In addition to annual programme audits 118 ad-hoc (non-programme) clinical audits had been completed at 31st March 2022.
+We did not meet our target In addition to annual programme audits 118 ad- hoc (non-programme) clinical audits had been completed at 31 st March 2022.